-The coach insisted that Robinho deserved to start ahead of the Italy international, who he claims is yet to return to full form or fitness
+The AC Milan coach believes Robinho deserved to start ahead of the Italy international, who he claims is yet to return to full form or fitness

 Balotelli was brought on as a substitute but failed to spark a revival as the Rossoneri slumped to a 3-1 defeat at Camp Nou thanks to two goals from Lionel Messi and a Sergio Busquets header.

-Allegri insisted that Robinho earned his spot in the starting lineup ahead of Balotelli, who he believes is still recovering from time on the sidelines suspended and injured.
+Allegri believes Robinho earned his spot in the starting line-up ahead of Balotelli, who he claims is still recovering from time on the sidelines suspended and injured.

 "The club hierarchy knew about my choices.
 I spoke to the club president [Silvio Berlusconi] before the game, as I always do, and told him Balotelli was not going to start.
 I did this for the good of the team and for the good of Balotelli too.